epn-vespa/tutorials/surfaces/Aladin_Hips_MOC/Images_Aladin.md

 ### 2- Images

 Images with no associate coordinate can be georeferenced using the astrometrical calibration functionality in Aladin (under Menu Image).
-Fits images with WCS included in the header do not require this (see [Planetary images WCS manipulations](../astropy-planetary-coordinate-frames/planetary-images-wcs.ipynb).
+Fits images with WCS included in the header do not require this (see [Planetary images WCS manipulations](../astropy-planetary-coordinate-frames/planetary-images-wcs.ipynb) ), but they will plot in native format (x/y coordinates) with the lon/lat coordinate grid overplotted, like in ds9.

-To plot a georeferenced image correctly, the best way is to first convert it to HiPS format.
+To allow reprojection of georeferenced images on an arbitrary grid, it is required to first convert them to HiPS format.
 In the Aladin data stack, select the image then go to Tool > Generate Hips based on… > current image.

 The HiPS computation can take several seconds.
 When done, open the properties panel and set "Transparency" to 0.
-The HiPS image will plot on the HiPS basemap.
+The HiPS image will plot on the reference HiPS basemap, and will follow any manipulation and reprojection in the display window.

 <img src="img/Mercury_fits.png" title="" alt="Mercury_fits.png" width="555">